 Study Abroad at Millsaps College provides students with a powerful tool for understanding and appreciating our complex world.
 Because Study Abroad is crucial to undergraduate and graduate education, we encourage all students to consider participating fully in the Millsaps experience by taking advantage of the many Study Abroad opportunities available.

 Millsaps has partnered with Abroad101, the leading study abroad evaluation tool and review website.
-Check out www.studyabroad101.com to see study abroad program reviews from students all across the country (including our very own Millsaps students!).
+Visit www.studyabroad101.com to see study abroad program reviews from students all across the country (including our very own Millsaps students!).
 You can search by country, city, provider, Millsaps pre-approved programs, etc.

-Important: You must meet with an OIE (Office of International Education) staff member before proceeding with program selection and beginning the application process for any semester- or year-long non-Millsaps program!
+Important: You must meet with an OIE staff member before proceeding with program selection and beginning the application process for any semester- or year-long non-Millsaps program!

 We recommend that students contact the OIE as much as a year in advance of the intended time of departure, for assistance in planning and program selection.

 Dr. George J. Bey

 Millsaps College will offer an exciting active learning experience in Ghana in the summer of 2017.
 The program will afford students the opportunity to explore the history, government, politics, life, culture, traditions and arts of Africa.